2008 Studénka train wreck: Criticism

 Immediately after the crash there was a great public uproar about finding the culprits.
-First accused was the Czech Railways company for letting trains travel at relatively high speeds in the construction area.
+The first accused was the Czech Railways company for letting trains travel at relatively high speeds in the construction area.
 However, the Czech Railways spokesman stated that the building company had not notified the Czech Railways about the ongoing reconstruction of the bridge.
 The building company Dopravní stavby Ostrava was also accused of being responsible for the accident.
 The spokesman for the company stated that the causes of the falling bridge parts onto the track were being investigated and that all the compulsory notifications to the Czech Railways about the reconstruction of the bridge had definitely been issued.

 Aftermath

 Two Czech men, three Czech women and a Polish woman were killed in the crash, while the seventh victim, a young Ukrainian man, died later in hospital.
 The eighth fatality, a 21-year-old Polish woman, died two months after the disaster on 26 September.

 The cost of the damage was estimated at 136 million CZK (5.6 million Euros, 8.4 million US dollars), according to a Czech Rail Safety Inspection Office announcement.

-The Czech Railways company promised to pay compensation to everyone injured as well as to families of the dead.
+The Czech Railways company promised to pay compensation to everyone injured as well as to the families of the dead.
 The amount of money paid would then vary depending on individual circumstances of every case.

-The legal question of responsibility for the train crash spent 11 years in Czech courts of law.
+The legal question of responsibility for the train crash spent 11 years in the Czech courts of law.
 In September 2022, a final decision was made and five employees of construction companies received suspended sentences.
 Five other defendants had already been acquitted.